 Our charges are always clear and straightforward, and agreed with customers in advance and we accept normal payment methods, such as cheques, bank transfers and debit cards and standing orders

 You may be able to get funding for your support at home from your local authority or local HSC Trust.
 They would need to carry out some assessments to determine what type of care and support would be most appropriate.
 This will also include whether you are eligible for funding.

 Different local authorities have differing criteria for their assessments.
 The best way to find out more about your entitlement is by contacting them or visiting their website.
 Although, some local authorities and NHS regions may not provide funding for care at home.

 Your social worker can explain everything to you

-If you are eligible for support from your local authority or local HSC Trust, a social worker will guide you through the ways in which they can help, and explain the methods of funding that are available to you.
+If you are eligible for support from your local authority or local HSC Trust, a social worker will guide you through the ways in which they can help.
+They will explain the methods of funding and paying for care options that are available to you.
 Some information about local authority or HSC Trust funding methods is are given here.
-We work closely with local authorities and we can also help to explain the various funding methods to you when we give you details of our charges.
-If you will be paying privately, we will explain the various payment methods you can use.
+We work closely with local authorities.
+We can also help to explain the various funding methods to you when we give you details of our charges.
+If you will be paying privately, we will explain the different payment methods you can use if required.

 We can liaise with your family, if you prefer...